 It is necessary to follow the Form I-601a instructions to fully and correctly complete the application.
 Any application that doesn’t meet the filing criteria specified in 8 CFR 212.7(e)(5) or isn’t properly filed with the correct biometric fees will be automatically rejected.
 It is mandatory that Form I-601a is filed separately from any other application.

-Along with the I-601a Instructions, it is wise to review your supporting documentation before you complete and submit your application.
-Unless you are otherwise directed to do so, do not send original documents, and do not submit the instructions or checklist with your application.
+Along with the I-601a Instructions, it is wise to review your I-601a supporting documents before you complete and submit your application.
+Unless you are otherwise directed to do so, do not send original documents, and do not submit the I-601a Instructions or checklist with your application.

-Depending on your particular case, some of the following are necessary and may not be.
+Depending on your particular case, some of the following are necessary I-601a supporting documents, and some may not.

 - Copy of Department of Justice (DOJ) EOIR Administrative Closure Order

 - Copy of Form I-797, Notice of Action, showing your Form I-212 was approved, Application for Permission to Reapply for Admission After Deportation or Removal